onlinews/online_ws/docs/Ch_2_RunFirstStudy.md

 # **Chapter 2: Multiplexing between the on- and offline world**
 In this chapter we will cover the interactions between the study you are editing locally (your computer) and the online implementation of that experiment.
 First, we will convert a functional simple offline experiment into a study which is available online.
-In order, to maintain and edit this study, we will discuss version control and how this is implemented.
+In order to maintain and edit this study, we will discuss version control and how this is implemented.
 Finally, we will dine on the fruits of other people's labor, by fetching an experiment that we found online in order to build upon it.

-The **prerequisites** for successfully completing this chapter are to have  completed the following sections of Chapter 1: ```1.2. & 1.3.```, which includes creating the Stroop task, by following the [online tutorial](https://www.youtube.com/watch?v=VV6qhuQgsiI) and creating an account on [Pavlovia](https://pavlovia.org/docs/home/about).
+The **prerequisites** for successfully completing this chapter are to have  completed the following sections of Chapter 1: ```1.2. & 1.3.```.
+This includes creating the Stroop task by following the [online tutorial](https://www.youtube.com/watch?v=VV6qhuQgsiI) and creating an account on [Pavlovia](https://pavlovia.org/docs/home/about).
 The aim of these chapters is not to be fully comprehensive, but to provide structure, guidance and systematize valuable external resources.
 We strongly recommend to follow the links we provide in all chapters.
 It might not always be necessary to meticulously go through the linked materials, but it will be extremely helpful to skim the contents of the link before proceeding with the chapter.

 # 1. Convert your offline study into an online experiment
 To keep this simple and really focus on the issues that are specific to the "online" part of this challenge, we will use the Stroop task from the [online tutorial](https://www.youtube.com/watch?v=VV6qhuQgsiI).
 By now, you should have a working version of the experiment.

 Your folder structure should look like this:
 ![Make Stroop Online](./img/MakeStroopOnline1.PNG)